rick12000/vocalance/docs/README.md

-# Iris Documentation
+# Vocalance Documentation

-This directory contains the Sphinx documentation for the Iris voice command assistant.
+This directory contains the Sphinx documentation for the Vocalance voice command assistant.

 ## Building the Documentation